gmmalar/HealthSignal/README.md

 HealthSignal's AI agents and live data adapters (EPA AirNow, Delphi Epidata, CDC NNDSS, Claude) run as **server-side functions in Lovable Cloud**, not as client-side environment variables.
 These secrets (`AIRNOW_API_KEY`, `ANTHROPIC_API_KEY`) are configured in the Lovable Cloud project and are not included in this repository for security reasons.

 As a result:
-- Running `npm run dev` locally will start the frontend UI, but briefing generation will not work without access to the same Lovable Cloud backend.
+- Running `bun run dev` locally will start the frontend UI, but briefing generation will not work without access to the same Lovable Cloud backend.
 - To fully run HealthSignal end-to-end, use the live demo link above, or fork the project into your own Lovable workspace and configure your own API keys under **Cloud → Secrets**.

 ---